 'More than 5.2 million people in the UK live and work in 2.7 million properties that are at risk of flooding from rivers or the sea, 3 million are also at risk of surface water flooding, and a 200,000 are at risk of groundwater flooding.
 The UK's annual flood damage costs are around £1.1 billion.
-These could rise to as much as £27 billion per annum by 2080.'

-- Environment Agency, 2018
+These could rise to as much as £27 billion per annum by 2080.' - Environment Agency, 2018

-1.8 million8 people in England and Wales are at high risk of flooding5 (1.07 million homes or 4.48% of total dwellings6).
-According to WWF calculations, by 2050 this could more than double to 2.5 million houses, an increase of 129%^{7,8}.
+1.8 million8 houses in England and Wales are at high risk of flooding5 (4.48% of total dwellings6).
+According to WWF calculations, by 2050 this could more than double to 2.5m, an increase of 129%^{7,8}.
 There is an average annual cost to the taxpayer of over £1bn in flooding damages, with an additional £439m spent annually by the government on flood management in England and Wales9.
 WWF calculate this could rise to £2.2bn per annum by 2050.
-The 2015-16 floods of Storm Desmond cost the taxpayer approximately £1.6bn10, of which the largest proportion was damage to residential properties
+The 2015-16 floods of Storm Desmond cost the taxpayer approximately £1.6bn10, of which the largest proportion was damage to residential properties (£350m).
+When all repairs and

-- National Population Projections, ONS, October 2017 - 2 Thames Water, 2018 - 3 21st Century Drainage Programme, Water UK, 2016 - 4 Housing White Paper Fixing our Broken Housing Market, 2017 - 5 'High risk' defined as at risk of flooding more frequent than 1:75 years - 6 Dwelling stock estimates, DCLG, April 2017 - 7 Developing & Piloting a Natural Capital Stress Test, AECOM & WWF, September 2017 - 8 Climate Change Risk Assessment, Committee on Climate Change, 2017 - 9 Future Flooding, Foresight, Government Office for Science, 2004 - 10 Estimating the economic costs of the 2015 to 2016 winter floods, Environment Agency, January 2018
+1 National Population Projections, ONS, October 2017

+2 Thames Water, 2018

+^{3 21}st Century Drainage Programme, Water UK, 201621st Century Drainage Programme, Water UK, 2016

+4 Housing White Paper - Fixing our Broken Housing Market, 2017

+^{5 &#}x27;High risk' defined as at risk of flooding more frequent than 1:75 years

+6 Dwelling stock estimates, DCLG, April 2017

+7 Developing & Piloting a Natural Capital Stress Test, AECOM & WWF, September 2017

-(£350m).
-When all repairs and insurance claims are taken into account, some estimated the cost to the economy as over £5bn11.
+8 Climate Change Risk Assessment, Committee on Climate Change, 2017 insurance claims are taken into account, some estimated the cost to the economy as over £5bn11.
 The damage caused to water infrastructure can have serious knock-on effects, including the failure of sewerage networks and occasionally even causing the cut-off of water supply.
-Total annual damage costs to the taxpayer from flooding are expected to increase by 22-78% by 205033.
+Total annual damage costs to the taxpayer from flooding are expected to increase by 22-78% by 205038.
 Surface water flooding is now the biggest threat to homes and business, over 3 million homes are already at risk of it, and its unpredictability causes planning problems as it doesn't show up on flood maps12.